omicscodeathon/denguedrug/README.md

 ### Step 5: Molecular Docking

-- The crystal structure of the dengue 2 virus envelope protein ([PDB: 10KE](https://doi.org/10.2210/pdb1OKE/pdb)) was identified for structure-based virtual screening.
+- The crystal structure of the Dengue 2 virus envelope protein ([PDB: 2FOM](https://doi.org/10.2210/pdb2FOM/pdb)) was identified for structure-based virtual screening.

-- [AutoDock Vina](https://vina.scripps.edu) was utilized to screen the 7,722 compounds into the dengue 2 virus envelope protein.
+- [AutoDock Vina](https://vina.scripps.edu) was utilized to screen the 7,722 compounds into the Dengue 2 virus envelope protein.

 - The potential hits were selected using the criterion:
   - AutoDock Vina binding score.